alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 `template_id`

-The ID of the template.
-You can find this by logging into GOV.UK Notify and going to the Templates page.
+Find this by logging into GOV.UK Notify and going to the Templates page.

 ##### Optional